Go to content

 It’s also gradually being implemented in Feelgood Client Management, an internal data-heavy web app I’ve only been slightly involved in.

 As a designer, it’s great to have FDS to rely on.
-Having everything lined up in Figma saves me a lot of time on a daily basis.
+Having everything lined up in Figma saves me a huge amount of time on a daily basis.

 The Feelgood Design System has: